realworldocaml/book/en/04-lists-options-and-patterns.md

 which is easier to do with this interface than with the original one based on passing in lists-of-lists.

+_(yminsky: Isn't this awkwardly placed?
+It feels like this should go way earlier in the chapter.
+Indeed, some of the material below shows up earlier as it is, including the explicit definition of the option type.)_

 ## Options and NULL values

 OCaml has no "NULL" or "nil" values.
 Programmers coming from other